panwauu/tac-with-bug/README.md

 ## Database Setup

 You will need the CLI for Postgres `psql`.
-I also recommend pgAdmin to manipulate the database using a GUI.
+I also recommend [pgAdmin](https://www.pgadmin.org/) to manipulate the database using a GUI.

 - On Windows install [postgres (13.x)](https://www.postgresql.org/download/) locally.

 - On Mac the easiest way is [Postgres.app](https://postgresapp.com).

 - On Ubuntu you can install the psql CLI only (without the postgres server).
-Sadly the version is only postgres 12 but it did not lead to problems up to now.

   ```
   sudo apt install postgresql-client